keybangz/TF2-Wearables/README.md

 ## TODO

-- Add MySQL / SQLite support.
-- Add refire timers for unusual taunts which have an expiry time.
 - Add other wearable options (Weapon unusuals, festive, australiums, etc) // NOTE: Require creating weapon entities and parenting old attributes to display correctly, currently out of scope for project.

 ## Credits